mcous/svgerber/README.md

 Get it?

 ## what?
-It's a coffeescript based client-side gerber file to svg converter.
+It's a browser based client-side gerber file to svg converter.

 ## why?
 'Cause.